tripleee/SmokeDetector-wiki/Commands.md

 Messages will also be deleted in Tavern on the Meta and SO Close Vote Reviewers if the relevant post is deleted before the 2-minute window is up; this does not apply in Charcoal HQ.

-Messages will also be deleted if they are fed back on as a false positive within the 2-minute window.
+Messages will also be deleted in Tavern on the Meta and SO Close Vote Reviewers if they are fed back on as a false positive within the 2-minute window.

 # Shortcut commands